yortus/asyncawait/README.md

 });
 ```

-which, with one [proviso](#obtaining-awaitable-versions-of-node-style-apis), is semantically equivalent to:
+which, with one [provision](#obtaining-awaitable-versions-of-node-style-apis), is semantically equivalent to:

 ```javascript
 function foo2(callback) {